adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-The `FloatBuffer` is just a container for managing a buffer of floats in memory.
+The `FloatBuffer` is just a container for managing a buffer of float data in memory.
 One is used for host data and the other for device data.

 ```cpp
 class FloatBuffer